 Come hear my band or see me read live

-Hey, I know I haven't mentioned it, but roaring through year two of Lean Over!
+Hey, I know I haven't mentioned it, but roaring inot year four of Lean Over!
 What's Lean Over and why have I not mentioned it?
 It's a comedy variety show hosted by Yours Truly and Karen Bergreen and I'm lazy.
-Lean Over is produced by the great Lisa Cohen.
-It happens the last Tuesday of every month, at The West End Lounge, which is at West End Avenue and 107th Street in New York City.
-Our guests have included Jim Gaffigan, Michael Ian Black, Corey Kahaney, Judy Gold, Dave Hill, Ted Alexandro, Myq Kaplan (no relation--there are thousands of us), Mike Albo, Jeannie Gaffigan, AJ Jacobs, Ophira Eisenberg, and sooo many others.
+It happens the last Tuesday of every month, at the iconic comedy club Stand Up New York.
+Our guests have included Jim Gaffigan, Michael Ian Black, Corey Kahaney, Janelle James, Judy Gold, Dave Hill, Ted Alexandro, Myq Kaplan (no relation--there are thousands of us), Mike Albo, Marina Franklin, Jeannie Gaffigan, AJ Jacobs, Ophira Eisenberg, Jessica Kirson, Josh Gondelman, Roy Wood Jr., Carmen Lynch, and sooo many others.
 We also, because we are totally holier that thou, give the proceeds from each show to an organization whose beneficiaries are under threat by the current REGIME.
 These have included the ACLU, the Committee to Protect Journalists, Physicians for Reproductive Health, and the Equal Justice Initiative.
 So come.
 There is alcohol, great comedy and music (mostly mine), and decent food.
 And you'll do some good for someone, somewhere.
 You can find us on Facebook (link to https://www.facebook.com/LeanOverShow/), where all great things go to die.